SubmarinerApp/Submariner/README.md

 * Directories can be starred.
 * Recover from situations where the cover file was deleted from the filesystem.
 * Can create server playlists from the playlist view.
+* Allow multiple items to be selected in searches.
 * Fix covers being deleted by the system on macOS 15.
 * Fix searches being ran twice.
 * Fix albums with the same ID across multiple servers being mixed.